Privacy Policy

 02Information Collected

-• Account data: GitHub user ID, username, email (where made available by GitHub), and avatar URL (collected via GitHub OAuth).
+- Account data: GitHub user ID, username, email (where made available by GitHub), avatar URL, Terms acceptance timestamp, acceptance IP address, and acceptance User-Agent (collected via GitHub OAuth and the acceptance flow).
 For Pro and Power tier users who connect additional platforms: GitLab and Bitbucket user IDs, usernames, and avatar URLs (collected via their respective OAuth flows).

-• CI/CD build logs: GitHub Actions workflow run logs may be fetched and scanned for leaked credentials.
+hooks.slack.com), SendGrid, npm, DigitalOcean, Doppler, Netlify, Heroku, Notion, Cloudflare, Discord, and Telegram.
+HTTP verifier requests use theSecretSweep-VerifierUser-Agent where supported.
+This happens during scans and, for active findings, during monthly re-verification. - CI/CD build logs: GitHub Actions, GitLab Pipeline, and Bitbucket Pipeline logs may be fetched and scanned for leaked credentials.
 Logs are downloaded to an isolated temp directory, scanned, and immediately deleted.
 No build log content is stored.

 03How Data Is Used